Image Map

 Once they understand how to create contrasting sections and arrange them in Rondo form, we jump into creating a Rondo from scratch.
 I actually use the video game composition project (get all the materials and directions for that project here) for this.
 Students come up with a concept for a game that has 3 scenes or levels, with one of them being the "home" or "main" scene that the player returns to and the other 2 being sort of "side quests".
 Then they create music that evokes the image of each of the 3 scenes, and put them together in Rondo form.

 There are certainly a lot of other great lesson activities and examples I've used over the years to introduce Rondo form, but those are the lessons I'm currently using!
 If you want to see the detailed lesson plans along with all of the visuals and materials for the lessons, you can find them in the Organized Chaos 5th grade curriculum.
 What other lessons do you like to use to teach Rondo form?
 I'd love to hear your ideas in the comments!
+And if you want to see my general strategies and lesson ideas for teaching form, as well as my lesson plans for teaching other specific forms including theme and variations, sonata form, etc, head to this blog post.

 Tuesday, April 15, 2025